 Ethical approval

-All procedures were approved by the ethics committee in accordance with Helsinki standards.
+The ethics committee approved all procedures in accordance with Helsinki standards.
 Ethical guidelines were diligently upheld during the research.
-Participants were completely informed of the study's aim and guaranteed that their involvement was optional and confidential.
+Participants were thoroughly informed of the study's aim and guaranteed that their involvement was optional and confidential.
 No identifiable personal data was gathered, and individuals had the right to exit at any point in the procedure.
-The research complied with organizational ethical standards and adhered to the tenets of informed consent and privacy, making certain that the rights and confidentiality of participants were thoroughly honored.
+The research complied with organisational ethical standards and adhered to the tenets of informed consent and privacy, making certain that the rights and confidentiality of participants were thoroughly honoured.

 References